ryu1kn/whatsdone/README.md

 # What's Done

-Take memos of what you have done today.
+Personal activity tracker.
+Take memos of what I (or we) have done today.

 - server: heroku
 - backend: Node.js